 What do you need for the start?

-If you ask me what is the most important tool in the photographer’s work – I will say that it is light!
+If you ask me what is the most important tool to take a great product photograph – I will say that it is light!
 Yes, the camera is important, lens – yes, (though not that necessary if you are using a pinhole camera) and an object to photograph.
 You can have it all, but if you don’t have any light source you will get plain black picture.

 So, the main light source available to everybody is daylight.
 There are a lot of photographers who prefer to work with natural light and get amazing results.
 Daylight does not necessary means sun.
 Overcast day is even better, because the sunlight is dispersed and shadows are not as harsh as in the bright sunlight.
 You probably noticed that if you take a photo in the bright sunny day the places in the shadow are very black and show no details.
 It happens due to so called camera’s dynamic range capabilities.
 Cheaper digital cameras may have lower dynamic range, high-end professional cameras might have higher, but no camera can be compared to what our eye can see.